Flametaa/platform-engineer-case-study-assignment/README.md

 # Platform Engineer Case study

-Please note that I did not have time to implement unit tests to check the written code.
-Normally I would create unit tests using pytest and a step in the CICD to do unit testing as well.
+Please note that normally I would implement the following (but I did not find the time to do so):
+* a pre-commit file to run linters and keep the code clean
+* unit tests for the code

 ## Part 1
 In order to ensure that the program works well for you please install the requirements listed in `requirements.txt` or use docker to test the program.